creationsoft/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 * Create a C# app to send device telemetry to the IoT Hub, using Visual Studio code
 * Create a message route, through to blob storage, using the Azure portal
 * Create a second message route, through to an Azure Analytics job, using the Azure portal
-* Create an Azure Function to identify anomalies.

 ## Exercise 1: Verify Lab Prerequisites